reactivefoundation/reactive.foundation/content/join.md

 | 50 - 99           | $10,000 USD | $5,000 USD |
 | 1 - 49            | $7,000 USD | $2,000 USD |

-✝︎ Based on a Silver level Linux Foundation membership
+✝︎ Based on a Silver level Linux Foundation membership (may be smaller depending on the number consolidated employees)